ciaala/nano-lisp-js/README.md

 # nano-lisp-js
-Nano Lisp JS is an interpreter in javascript for a subsect of LISP.
+Nano-Lisp JS is an interpreter in javascript for a subsect of LISP.
 It is being used to learn jasmine development